cnr-isti-vclab/cnr-isti-vclab.github.io/content/authors/francesco-laccone/_index.md

   - Researchers
 ---

-I am Post-Doctoral Researcher at the ISTI - CNR in Pisa.
+I am fixed-term Researcher at the ISTI - CNR in Pisa.
 My research focuses on Architectural Geometry, which is an interdisciplinary topic that aims to design, model, optimize, and manufacture complex free-form architectures through the tight collaboration and the synergy of several disciplines, such as differential geometry, algorithmic mathematics, computer graphics, engineering and industrial practice.
 I am also Adjunct Professor at the University of Pisa.